Kntnt/kntnt-bb-any-term/README.md

 When you configure a Page Builder module that allows you to filter posts based on category, tag or any other [taxonomy](https://codex.wordpress.org/Taxonomies), you will also find a special purpose term called `Any term of the post`.
 If you select it for a taxonomy, it will match posts that has at least on term in that taxonomy in common with the post that the module appears on.
 This is also true for pages and other [built in or custom post types](https://codex.wordpress.org/Post_Types).

 This can be used for instead to create reading recommendations at the end of a blog post.
-For an example, scroll down to the bottom of any article in [the online magazine of Word Trace Center in Malmö](https://www.wtcmalmo.se/magasinet/sex-tips-att-lyckas-internationellt/2599) (in Swedish).
+For an example, scroll down to the bottom of any article in [the online magazine of Word Trade Center in Malmö](https://www.wtcmalmo.se/magasinet/sex-tips-att-lyckas-internationellt/2599) (in Swedish).

 ### Detailed description